2

 Note: Nearly all of the small towns along the Tour route have at least one establishment with free WiFi.
 A WiFi enabled cell phone will generally be the only inexpensive way of checking in with family and friends at the end of each day and uploading challenge point photographs.
 A really good reason for not using one's cellphone as a primary GPS is that uploading Challenge Point photos becomes problematic if one's phone gets damaged or lost because it's exposed and vulnerable (it's happened many times).

 The following description breaks the Tour into thirteen segments.
-These are the intervals to which Tour participants must adhere.
 The advantages of the suggested schedule are that accommodations are not generally a problem and the riding difficulties are distributed so that one day is not radically more difficult than the next.
 The intervals are as follows: D1 - Malad to Pocatello, D2 - Pocatello to Arco, D3 - Arco to Leadore, D4 - Leadore to Mackay, D5 - Mackay to Smoky Bar Store, D6 - Smoky Bar Store to Challis, D7 - Challis to Salmon, D8 (half day) - Salmon to North Fork, D9 - North Fork to North Fork, D10 - North Fork to Elk City or Lowell, D11 - Elk City or Lowell to Superior or St. Regis, MT.
 D12 - Superior or St Regis to Wallace, D13 - Wallace to Sundance Mountain.

 The average Tour day is 200+ miles.